Contents

 • Constant tempo: The MIDI file will be written at a nominal constant tempo of 120 BPM.

-This option controls the timing of the notes in the MIDI file.
+Use musical (rounded) timing: This option controls the timing of the notes in the MIDI file.
 If checked, note onsets and offsets will be determined by musical time, the smallest allowed note grid position.
 If not checked, note onsets will follow the actual timing in the musical performance.

 Languages